ibm-cloud-docs/databases-for-postgresql/learn-security-compliance.md

 ## ISO 27017, ISO 27018
 {: #iso-27017-27018}

-{{site.data.keyword.databases-for-postgresql}} conforms to the guidelines for information security controls applicable to the provision and use of cloud services defined in [ISO 27017](https://www.iso.org/standard/43757.html) and [ISO 27018](https://www.iso.org/standard/76559.html).
+{{site.data.keyword.databases-for-postgresql}} conforms to the guidelines for information security controls applicable to the provision and use of cloud services as defined in [ISO 27017](https://www.iso.org/standard/43757.html){: .external} and [ISO 27018](https://www.iso.org/standard/76559.html){: .external}.

 ## General Data Protection Regulation (GDPR)
 {: #gdpr}

 If you have an account with IBM Cloud, your personal data is held by {{site.data.keyword.cloud_notm}}.
-The {{site.data.keyword.IBM_notm}} Data Processing Addendum (Addendum) applies to the processing of client's personal data by {{site.data.keyword.IBM_notm}} on behalf of client in order to provide {{site.data.keyword.IBM_notm}} standard services.
+The {{site.data.keyword.IBM_notm}} Data Processing Addendum (Addendum) applies to the processing of client's personal data by {{site.data.keyword.IBM_notm}} on behalf of client to provide {{site.data.keyword.IBM_notm}} standard services.
 [IBM DPA](https://www.ibm.com/support/customer/zz/en/dpa.html){: .external}

 {{site.data.keyword.databases-for-postgresql}} processes limited client Personal Information (PI) in the course of running the service and optimizing the user experience.